scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 Then the code immediately goes to the `Success` case in the `onComplete` method.

 The 806 ms output is a key to seeing that the three futures are run in parallel.
-If they were run sequentially, the total time would be about 1,400 ms --- the sum of the sleep times of the three futures.
+If they were run sequentially, the total time would be about 1,400 ms---the sum of the sleep times of the three futures.
 But because they’re run in parallel, the total time is just slightly longer than the longest-running future: `f1`, which is 800 ms.